taiki-e/install-action/README.md

 ## Compatibility

-This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine).
+This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine, Fedora, CentOS, Rocky).
 To use this action in self-hosted runners or in containers, you will need to install at least the following:

 - bash
-- cargo (if you install cargo subcommands)
+- cargo (if you install cargo subcommands or use cargo-binstall fallback)

 ## Related Projects